There were many 300-year-old restored houses with full of graffiti and murals, which reminded me of Valparaiso in Chile we went the year before.

 It was a place called Andres DC and it was very unusual.

-The inside was decorated and choked up with all kinds of things and the menu was so thick as a book.
+The inside was decorated and choked up with all kinds of things and the menu was as thick as a book.

 The atmosphere was similar to the night club we went in Rio de Janeiro.